Why CX Champions must continue raising the bar on excellent customer service

 - Get customers to the right place, every time.
-Use machine learning or AI to recognize when an interaction is sensitive or should bypass chatbot flows immediately, to get the right level of service.
+Use machine learning or AI to recognise when an interaction is sensitive or should bypass chatbot flows immediately to get the right level of service.

 - Build stronger customer relationships.
-Create personalized customer experiences using past interaction history and other important context.
-Consider interactive options like in-message checkout options that prioritize convenience and keep you one step ahead of customer needs.
+Create personalised customer experiences using past interaction history and other important contexts.
+Consider interactive options like in-message checkout options that prioritise convenience and keep you one step ahead of customer needs.

 Support your agents:

 - Use AI to take the burden off agents.
 Machine learning can provide recommendations and context to agents.

 - Prioritise quality over quantity.
 Focus on getting key apps for a complete view of customer data integrated in a single agent workspace.
 That means no more toggling between screens to understand exactly who a customer is and how best to serve them at that moment.

 - Connect the data dots.
 Invest in a flexible, easy-to-use platform with integrations to fuel informed, data-driven decision-making that will boost customer acquisition, loyalty and business profitability.